Learning to Reason as Action Abstractions with Scalable Mid-Training RL: How Mid-Training Shapes Post-Training RL

 \subsection{Mid-Training Accelerates RL Convergence}

 The analysis above focuses on pruning error while holding the post-training RL error fixed.
 However, even with zero pruning error (e.g., by retaining the full primitive action space $\hat{\mathcal{Z}}=\mathcal{A}$), RL may still be highly inefficient for long-horizon tasks due to the vast action space.
 We now analyze how mid-training influences the convergence of online RL.
-Our result is based on value iteration due to its simplicity.
+Our result is based on policy iteration due to its simplicity, which iteratively updates the policy to optimality w.r.t. the policy value.